Ordasto/mandelbrot-macroquad-shader/readme.md

 ## Todo
 Still needs work, coloring is kinda jank and the iteration lines annoy the hell out of me.
-Also the zooming doesn't work well yet, it zooms into the center of the entire set.

 ## Images
 These images are at 1000 max iterations.
 After that it starts to slow down somewhat but I haven't tried compiling this in release mode.
 This was also done on a ~7 year old laptop.
 ![Mandelbrot](/images/mandelbrot_1.png)
 ![Mandelbrot](/images/mandelbrot_2.png)
 ![Mandelbrot](/images/mandelbrot_3.png)